eldipa/book-of-gehn/posts/kernel/cgroups/2022-04-24-Linux-Control-Group-Resource-Distribution.md

 <...>Resource temporarily unavailable<...>
 ```

+After a few experiments I would say that the `+pids` controller is by no
+means the only measure to take to contain a fork explosion.
+Without
+`+cpu` I melted down my machine a few times.

+Run the bomb under your responsibility!

 ## Further reading

 With `+pids` we set a limit on a resource but *limiting* is just one